 Moreover, we have computed the average monthly earning, savings (or surplus) and amount remitted to their family (See Table 5.2).
-It is found that interstate migrants in Kerala, on the average, earn about 16 thousand rupees per month, out of which they can generate about 4 thousand rupees per month as surplus income or savings.
+It is found that interstate migrants in Kerala, on the average, earn about 16 thousand rupees per month, out of which they are able to generate about 4 thousand rupees per month as surplus income or savings.